gaultier/blog/sha.md

 Title: Making my debug build usable with a 30x speed-up
-Tags: C, SIMD, SHA1, Adress Sanitizer, Torrent
+Tags: C, SIMD, SHA1, Torrent, Optimization
 ---

 *SIMD and dedicated silicon to the rescue.*

-I am writing a torrent application, to download and serve torrent files, in C. A torrent download is made of chunks, typically 1 MiB or 2 MiB.
-At start-up, the program reads the downloaded file chunk by chunk, computes its [SHA1](https://en.wikipedia.org/wiki/SHA-1) hash, and marks this chunk as downloaded if the actual hash is indeed the expected hash.
-We get from the `.torrent` file the expected hash of each chunk.
+I am writing a torrent application, to download and serve torrent files, in C. A torrent download is made of pieces, typically 1 MiB or 2 MiB.
+At start-up, the program reads the downloaded file piece by piece, computes its [SHA1](https://en.wikipedia.org/wiki/SHA-1) hash, and marks this piece as downloaded if the actual hash is indeed the expected hash.
+We get from the `.torrent` file the expected hash of each piece.

-When we have not downloaded anything yet, the file is completely empty (but still of the right size - we use `ftruncate(2)` to size it properly even if empty from the get go), and nearly every chunk has the wrong hash.
-Some chunks will accidentally have the right hash, since they are all zeroes in the file we are downloading - good news then, with this approach we do not even have to download them at all!.
-If we continue an interrupted download (for example we computer restarted), some chunks will have the right hash, and some not.
-When the download is complete, all chunks will have the correct hash.
-That way, we know what what chunks we need to download, if any.
+When we have not downloaded anything yet, the file is completely empty (but still of the right size - we use `ftruncate(2)` to size it properly even if empty from the get go), and nearly every piece has the wrong hash.
+Some pieces will accidentally have the right hash, since they are all zeroes in the file we are downloading - good news then, with this approach we do not even have to download them at all!.
+If we continue an interrupted download (for example we computer restarted), some pieces will have the right hash, and some not.
+When the download is complete, all pieces will have the correct hash.
+That way, we know what what pieces we need to download, if any.

-I read that some torrent clients prefer to skip this verification at startup because they persist their state in a separate file (perhaps a Sqlite database), while downloading chunks.
+I read that some torrent clients prefer to skip this verification at startup because they persist their state in a separate file (perhaps a Sqlite database), while downloading pieces.
 However I favor doing a from scratch verification at startup for a few reasons, over the 'state file' approach:

 - We might have crashed in the middle of a previous download, before updating the state file, and the persisted state is out-of-sync with the download
 - There may have been data corruption at the disk level (not everybody runs ZFS and can detect that!)